Skip to navigation Skip to content

 What Are Butler Sinks?

-Butler sinks are very similar to Belfast sinks but are often shallower and slightly wider.
+Belfast and Butler sinks are very similar.
+However, Belfast sinks are smaller (fit for a 600mm unit) with a slightly deeper bowl than Butler’s.
 Historically, Butler sinks didn't feature an overflow but you'll find that many modern variations do.
-However, you'll only find a weir overflow on a Belfast sink.
+You'll only find a weir overflow on a Belfast sink.

 Butler Sink